sc454/DukeStudy-AndroidApp/README.md

-# README for DukeStudy Application
+# DukeStudy
-DukeStudy is an application to help Duke students find study groups.
-This is the readme for the DukeStudy Application V1.
-In this version, the basic User Interface as well as basic database read and write functionality is implemented.
+DukeStudy is a mobile Android application designed to help connect Duke University classmates in order to produce a more productive learning environment.

+## Overview
+This initial version was built for Sprint 1.
+The goal was to create the basic user interface, which will serve as the foundation for the final application, as well as to setup a database, which will serve as the application's backend.
+In subsequent sprints, the application’s core functionalities will be developed into this initial framework.

-### Installation Instructions
+## Installation
-This project should be imported into Android Studio.
-This was tested with the Nexus 5 emulator API 24: 5554.
+DukeStudy should be imported into Android Studio as a project.

+Note that our development was performed using Android Studio 2.3.
+Our testing was performed with the Nexus 5 Emulator, API 24:5554.
-### Completed Tasks
-All tasks listed in our Sprint 1 Plan were completed.

-1) Side Navigation Bar: The side naviagtion bar was completed.
-It is a hideable as described in the plan.
-All of the options have basic functionality.

-2) Top Bar Naviation: The top bar navigation page template was completed and can be seen by clicking on groups or one of the sample courses.
-Note that these tabs each read dummy data from our database.
+## Workflow
+Once launched, the user will be prompted to sign in.
+For now, there is no authentication.
+Then, the user is directed to the profile page.
+To navigate throughout the application, a side navigation menu is provided.
+Pages to explore included course and group pages, as well as a temporary database testing page.

+## Task Summary
+Listed below is a summary of our planned task cards and the completion status.
+See our task cards from Homework 3 for more information.

+#### 1. Side Navigation
+For this task, we planned to create an expandable side navigation bar to subsequently link to all pages.
+This menu can be reached by clicking the button on the top left corner of the application.

+#### 2. Top Navigation Template
+For this task, we planned to create a template for a top navigation bar to be used in multiple pages.
+This template is demonstrated in the sample class and group pages.

+#### 3. Profile Page
+For this task, we planned to create a profile page where the user could see and edit personal account information.
+This page can be reached by navigating to the "Profile" option in the side navigation.

-3) Profile Page: A profile page was implemented.
-This can be seen by clicking on the Profile option in the navigation bar.
-The name field is editable by clicking the edit button.
+To demonstrate, the name field is editable by clicking the edit button.

+#### 4. Class Page
+For this task, we planned to create a class page, implementing the top navigation and filled with dummy data.
+These pages can be reached by navigating to one of the options in the "Classes" section of the side navigation.

+Example class pages can be found in the side navigation's "Classes" section.

-4) Course Page: Example course pages can be in "Classes" subsection.
+Example course pages can be in "Classes" subsection.
 There are 3 sample courses.
 These have the 3 tab top navigation bar implemented in (3).
 The tabs read dummy data from the database.

+#### 5. Add Class Page
-5) Add Course Page: This can be seen be clicking on the "Add Class" option in the side navigation bar.
-This reads a dummy list of classes from the database.
+For this task, we planned to create a non-functional Add Class page.
+This page can be reached by navigating to the "Add Class" option in the side navigation.
+The data displayed is read from the database.

+#### 6. Groups Page
-6) Groups Page: This can be seen by clicking on one of the listed groups under the "Groups" subsection of the side navigation bar.
-The top bar navigation is again used and dummy data is read from the database.
+For this task, we planned to create a Groups page, implementing the top navigation and filled with dummy data.
+This page can be reached by navigating to one of the options in the "Groups" section of the side navigation.
+The data displayed is read from the database.

-7) Navigation Integration: Navigation integration was performed as all of the side navigation bar options direct to appropriate pages.
+#### 7. Navigation Integration
+For this task, we planned to integrate the navigation with each page by creating links.
+This feature is demonstrated within the side navigation.

+#### 8. Database Setup
-8) Database setup: An example for reading from and writing to the database can be seen by selecting the "Database" option.
-Values in the database are written to a list.
-This list is updated when new values are added to the database.
-This can be tested by typing in the text field and pressing "SUBMIT".
+For this task, we planned to setup a database and create a page to display the reading and writing process.
+This feature can be reached by navigating to the "Database" option in the side navigation.
+The page displays current values in the database and can be updated by typing in the text field and pressing "SUBMIT."

+#### Extra Features
-We also completed a dummy sign-in page.
-Any text can be entered in username or password and the sign-in button wll take you to the main page of the application.
-This will eventually communicatie with the firebase authentication module.
+In addition to the above tasks, we also created a Sign In page.
+For now, any text can be entered in the username and password fields.
+After signing in, the user is taken to the profile page.
+In subsequent sprints, this will communicate with the Firebase authentication module.

+Finally, we planned to use static, dummy data across pages.
+Instead, we actually implemented our database to fill the data on these pages instead.

 :copyright: JBeibS 2017